-Title Details Period Institutions Involved ļ Flash Flood Guidance System with Global Coverage (FFGS) -FFGS is necessary to provide operational forecasters and disaster management agencies with real-time informational guidance products pertaining to the threat of small-scale flash flooding.
+Title Details Period Institutions Involved 5 Flash Flood Guidance System with Global Coverage (FFGS) -FFGS is necessary to provide operational forecasters and disaster management agencies with real-time informational guidance products pertaining to the threat of small-scale flash flooding.
 On-going WMO 6 Enhanced Severe Weather Response utilizing an Integrated Typhoon Monitoring and Forecasting Platform in Lao PDR -The objectives of the project are to enhance response capacity to typhoon hazards, reduce economic damage, and improve safety of people in Lao PDR by monitoring and forecasting typhoons with Typhoon Operation System (TOS) and GEO-KOMPSAT-2A (GK2A) receiving and analysis system.
-GK2A 6 is Korea's second geostationary meteorological satellite launched in 2018.
-2020 - 2023 KMA - Strengthening Agro-climatic Monitoring and Information System (SAMIS) -The project aims to strengthen agro-climatic monitoring, analysis, communication, use of data and information, and knowledge management and dissemination for agriculture and food security, as well as boosting the institutional and technical capacities involved in the services.
-2018 - 2022 with expansion in the pipeline LDCF, GEF, GCF, FAO, DMH, MONRE, DALaM, MAF Reinforcing the capacities of meteorological and hydrological services and enhancing the early warning systems in Cambodia and Lao People's Democratic Republic (PDR) (CREWS Cambodia and Lao PDR) -The project aims to enhance the capacities of national and regional stakeholders/institutions to provide hydromet, early action and response services to ensure that vulnerable populations in Cambodia and Lao PDR are reached through effective and inclusive risk-informed early warning services.
-2021 - 2025 WMO, WB and UNDRR ntegrated Water Resource Manag ement Irrigated Agriculture Improvement Project -The project aims to enhance the efficiency and climate resilience of irrigation systems and to improve the water resource management in Cambodia.
-MOWRAM with ADB support 4 Water Resources Management and Agroecological Transition for Cambodia (WAT4CAM) -The program consists of 4 components: (1) Rehabilitation and completion of irrigation and drainage infrastructures; (2) Improvement of irrigation management; (3) Support water resources monitoring and management.
+GK2A is Korea's second geostationary meteorological satellite launched in 2018.
+2020 - 2023 KMA 7 Strengthening Agro-climatic Monitoring and Information System (SAMIS) -The project aims to strengthen agro-climatic monitoring, analysis, communication, use of data and information, and knowledge management and dissemination for agriculture and food security, as well as boosting the institutional and technical capacities involved in the services.
+2018 - 2022 with expansion in the pipeline LDCF, GEF, GCF, FAO, DMH, MONRE, DALaM, MAF 8 and Lao People's Democratic Republic (PDR) (CREWS Cambodia and Lao PDR) services to ensure that vulnerable populations in Cambodia and Lao PDR are reached through effective and inclusive risk-informed early warning services.
+WMO, WB and UNDRR ntegrated Water Resource Manag 1 Irrigated Agriculture Improvement Project The project sime to enhance the efficiency and climate resilience of irrigation MOWRAM with ADB support 2 Water Resources Management and Agroecological Transition for Cambodia (WAT4CAM) -The program consists of 4 components: (1) Rehabilitation and completion of irrigation and drainage infrastructures; (2) Improvement of irrigation management; (3) Support water resources monitoring and management.
 This component will provide specific modelling studies, capacity building to MOWRAM on IWRM processes, river basins planning and management, spatial hydrology and climatic services; (4) Support innovative farming practices and support to rice value chain.
-2019 - MOWRAM, MAFF, MEF with support from Agence Francaise de European Union
+2019 - 2023 MOWRAM, MAFF, MEF with support from Agence Francaise de European Union